Latitude 64 Pure Review for Confident Putts and Laser Lines

 If I Could Carry One Disc

 On the MK day, the Pure would have been my single-disc pick.
-It covered circle putts, methods shots, and low-speed drives without drama.
-That kind of Latitude 64 Pure versatility saves strokes because fewer decisions mean fewer mistakes.
+It covered circle putts, method shots, and low-speed drives without drama.
+Fewer decisions, fewer mistakes, tidy scores.

 Latitude 64 Pure Review Verdict